mistralai/platform-docs-public/docs/capabilities/agents.md

 You can also create role-playing conversation agents.
 For instance, in this [example](https://github.com/mistralai/cookbook/blob/main/mistral/agents/conversation_agent.ipynb), the role-playing conversation workflow generates an entertaining and humorous exchange between two agents mimicking the styles of two stand-up comedians Ali Wong and Jimmy Yang, incorporating jokes and comedic elements to enhance the conversation.

-Here is another [example](https://github.com/mistralai/cookbook/blob/main/mistral/agents/auto_roleplay.ipynb), where we have a Game Master agent orchestrating a roleplaying story between a Narrator agent and a Character agent.
-The Game Master agent sets the stage and determines which agent drives the next step of the story.
 </details>